Gaius Asinius Pollio: Later life

-From the spoils of the war Pollio constructed the first public library at Rome, in the Atrium Libertatis, also erected by him, which he adorned with statues of the most celebrated heroes.
+From the spoils of his campaign against the Parthini, Pollio constructed the first public library at Rome, in the Atrium Libertatis, also erected by him, which he adorned with statues of the most celebrated heroes.
 The library had Greek and Latin wings, and reportedly its establishment posthumously fulfilled one of Caesar's ambitions.

 There was a magnificent art collection attached to this library.
-Pollio loved Hellenistic art at its most imaginative, even including the rather extravagant group known as the Farnese Bull.
+Pollio loved Hellenistic art at its most imaginative.
 Like the library, the art gallery was open to the public.

 After his military and political successes, Pollio appears to have retired into private life as a patron of literary figures and a writer.
 He was known as a severe literary critic, fond of an archaic style and purity.

 In retirement, Pollio organized literary readings where he encouraged authors to read their own work, and he was the first Roman author to recite his own works.
 One of the most dramatic such readings brought the poet Virgil to the attention of the imperial family, when Virgil read from his work-in-progress the Aeneid, and flattered the imperial family by his portrayal of Aeneas, whom the Julii Caesares believed to be their direct patrilineal ancestor.
-As a result, Virgil was praised by Augustus himself.
+As a result, Virgil was praised by Augustus.

 Pollio may have died in his villa at Tusculum.
 He was apparently a staunch republican, and thus held himself somewhat aloof from Augustus.

 Personal life

-Married to Quinctia, daughter of Lucius Quinctius, who was executed in 43, Pollio is also notable as the father of Gaius Asinius Gallus, the second husband of Vipsania Agrippina, daughter of Marcus Vipsanius Agrippa, Augustus's partner, second-in-command and second son-in-law.
+Married to Quinctia, daughter of Lucius Quinctius, who was proscribed and committed suicide in 43, Pollio had at least one daughter, Asinia, and one son, Gaius Asinius Gallus, the second husband of Vipsania Agrippina, the daughter of Marcus Vipsanius Agrippa, Augustus's partner, second-in-command, and second son-in-law.
 Gallus and Vipsania had several sons together, two of whom were full consuls and a third was consul suffectus.

 Legacy

-Pollio's contemporary history, though itself lost, provided much of the material for the historians Appian and Plutarch.
-As such, he significantly influenced posterity's perception of his time — a key moment in Roman history.
+Although now lost, Pollio's contemporary history provided much of the material for the historians Appian and Plutarch.
+As such, he significantly influenced posterity's perception of his time—a key moment in Roman history.
 According to the poet Horace (Odes 2.1.1–4), he dated the start of the Civil Wars to the consulship of Quintus Metellus Celer in 60 BC.

-Johan Rudolph Thorbecke, a Dutch statesman of the 19th century, wrote a thesis about Pollio at the University of Leiden.
+Johan Rudolph Thorbecke, a Dutch statesman of the nineteenth century, wrote a thesis about Pollio at the University of Leiden.

 Pollio makes a cameo appearance in Robert Graves's novel I, Claudius, where he discusses the ethics of writing history with young Claudius and Titus Livius.